neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 to "receive" the fluid temperature and density from NekRS, because NekRS cannot directly communicate with OpenMC by skipping the second-level app (MOOSE).
 Therefore, no solve will occur on this fluid mesh, it simply exists to receive the fluid solution from NekRS before being passed "upwards" to OpenMC.
+By having this dummy "receiving-only" mesh in the solid application, we will require a few extra steps when we set up the MOOSE heat conduction model in [#solid_model].

 ### NekRS Model